KaiserMachine/Databases-Research-Westminster-Summer-2022/README.md

 This project was a project for the purposes of creating a database for teaching a course.

-The following databases are here:
+The following datasets are found here:

 1: Video Game Sales and Ratings